 Customers may use the DEHCR Appeals Form or a letter to the Division to submit their request for an appeal.
+The DECHR Appeals Form is found on the T&TA website under WHEAP - Forms - Customer Forms - Appeal Form and is available in English, Hmong, and Spanish.
 The letter shall include a short statement of the matter to be reviewed.
 WHEAP agencies shall assist the customer with submitting a written appeal, if needed.
 At a minimum, the WHEAP agency shall provide the customer with the DEHCR Appeals Form and the address of where the form/letter should be submitted.
 The completed DEHCR Appeals Form can be mailed to: